Delegation Boomerang FAQ

 1. Is taking the work back ever the right answer?

 Sometimes, yes!
-If the project is really in trouble—and failure will have a seriously gnarly impact—you should intervene.
+If the project is really in trouble—and failure will have a serious impact—you should intervene.
 Here are some questions to help you make the determination and learn from the experience:

 - What’s the risk?
 Can our org/team handle or recover if we don’t get a 10/10 on the project?